 You should consider what kind of choral experience you want while you are at Oxford.
 Decide whether you want to be a member of a choir that sings for a service almost every day or - at the other extreme - once a week.
 Think about whether you would like to be a member of a choir that has extra commitments beyond service singing, such as a regular schedule of concerts, CD recordings, tours and broadcasts.

-Note that only male applicants may apply for choral scholarships at the three Choral Foundations: Christ Church, Magdalen and New College.
+Note that only male applicants may apply for choral scholarships at two Choral Foundations: Magdalen and New College.
 All the other participating colleges offer choral scholarships to both men and women.

 Do I have to be at the college where I hold a choral scholarship?